grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 From the radar station below they could hear Chips muttering.
 "No fuckin' redundant system, no fucking second chance at all..."

-Owen already had the dive planes leveled out again and the slight angle came off the _Prospect's_ deck.
+Owen already had the dive planes leveled out again and the slight angle came off the _Prospect_'s deck.
 Owen and Hemi were watching the depth gauge closely as it slowly lifted off its pin.
 When it indicated a couple of meters of depth, Hemi reached over and rolled shut the control wheels of the main ballast tank valves himself.
 They all listened for the sound of hissing, escaping air to stop.
 No one breathed as the sound went on longer than it seemed like it should.
 But it wavered, slowed, and ceased as the valves came to their closed position.

 "Give it another minute...make sure everything is where it should be..." said Hemi.